 Troubleshooting Tool

-The Troubleshooting Tool helps you identify unsynced files and resolve syncing issues between your local desktop and the cloud.
-It is available in Desktop Connector v16.7.1.2164 and later, and works with Autodesk Docs only.
+The Troubleshooting tool helps you identify unsynced files and resolve syncing issues between your local desktop and the cloud.
+It works with both Autodesk Docs and Autodesk Fusion projects.

 Use this tool if: